vkoves/carpe/README.md

 To run a specific test, run `bundle exec rake test test_file_path`
 Ex: `bundle exec rake test test/controllers/event_test.rb`

+#### Checking Test Coverage

+A large part of making sure Carpe is well tested is ensuring that it has proper test coverage.
+Carpe uses the [SimpleCov gem](https://github.com/colszowka/simplecov) to help with this.
+To use SimpleCov, simply run all tests and then open `coverage/index.html` in the Carpe directory.

 ## Checking Code Quality

 At the moment, Carpe uses [Ruby Critic](https://github.com/whitesmith/rubycritic) for code quality checking.